Dr Pawel Fedurek

 About me

-I did my first degree in Biology followed by MSc in Human Biology (both at the University of Wroclaw, Poland) and MSc in Evolutionary Psychology at the University of Liverpool, UK.
-I did my PhD in Psychology at the University of York, UK (2013), looking at vocal production in wild chimpanzees.
-I then held postdoc positions at the University of Neuchâtel, Switzerland (2013-2016), exploring social correlates of chimpanzee vocal behaviour, and at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany (2016-2018), investigating proximate mechanisms of chimpanzee social bonding.
-I am also a holder of Qualified Teacher Status (QTS) and a Fellow of the Higher Education Academy (FHEA).
-I joined the University of Stirling as a lecturer in Psychology in January 2019.
+I did my first degree in Biology followed by MSc in Human Biology (both at the University of Wroclaw, Poland) and MSc in Evolutionary Psychology (University of Liverpool, UK).
+I did my PhD in Psychology at the University of York, UK (2013), looking at vocal interactions in wild chimpanzees.
+I then held postdoc positions at the University of Neuchâtel, Switzerland (2013-2016), exploring social correlates of chimpanzee vocal behaviour, and at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany (2016-2018), investigating ultimate and proximate mechanisms of social bonding in chimpanzees.
+I am a holder of Qualified Teacher Status (General Teaching Council for England).
+I joined the University of Stirling as Lecturer in Psychology in January 2019.

-My research has centred mainly around vocal behaviour in non-human primates, particularly chimpanzees, and I have done extensive fieldwork on several communities of wild chimpanzees in Uganda.
-The topic of particular interest to me has been the social function of chimpanzee calls, especially their role in mediating affiliative and aggressive interactions.
-I also investigate the link between the acoustic complexity of calls and their function.
+My research has centred around vocal behaviour in non-human primates, particularly chimpanzees, and I have done extensive fieldwork on several communities of wild chimpanzees in Uganda.
+The topic of particular interest has been the link between the structure and function of vocal sequences.
+My research also addresses chimpanzee conservation and human-wildlife interface.
 More recently, I established the Crow Behaviour and Cognition Project studying the carrion crows residing on the University's campus.
-In a broader perspective, I am interested in how the above relates to human evolution.
-I have been also involved in research on chimpanzee conservation.
-I am a member of the Behaviour and Evolution Research Group.
+I am the leader of the Behaviour and Evolution Research Group.
+I am the PI of the collaborative, cross-faculty Nature Emergency research cluster and a founding member of the LifeSpan Lab.
 I welcome applications for PhD projects related to animal behaviour and conservation.